The history of the Borgel watchCopyright © David Boettcher 2006 - 2016 all rights reserved.

 Other Case Types made by the Borgel Company

-Borgel's screw case was very successful and was made until the 1930s - Harris quotes a 1939 Longines catalogue advertising a wristwatch in a Borgel screw case.
+Borgel's screw case was very successful and was made until the 1930s - Harris1 quotes a 1939 Longines catalogue advertising a wristwatch in a Borgel screw case.
 However, other case designs were also manufactured by the Borgel company alongside the screw case.
 These other cases were made either because they were cheaper, or because of a certain manufacturers preference for a particular case design.
 These cases were obviously stamped with the Borgel FB-key trademark and so get described as Borgel cases even though they were not designed by Borgel.
-These non-Borgel cases made by the Borgel company alongside, not superseding, the original Borgel screw case are broadly as follows:
+These non-Borgel cases that were made by the Borgel company alongside but not superseding the original Borgel screw case are broadly as follows:

 Back to the top of the page.